Gender roles in agriculture: Africa

 Women in the agriculture sector take on a plethora of roles.
 They are engaged in production, processing, distribution and trade, often simultaneously, and at times can be involved in multiple aspects of agricultural value chains, especially women who are micro, small or medium-sized enterprises (MSMEs) owners engaged in agriculture (agripreneurs).

 Participation in agricultural productive activities reveals gender gaps in several areas such as land, livestock ownership, access to extension services, inputs, production related technology, and social protection.
 Smallscale farmers in the Africa region, both men and women, lack access to information and knowledge to improve their production capacity, with women regarded as worse off.
 In addition, gender relations that devalue women's role in agriculture, often regarded as helpers and not farmers, further promote the perception that men hold the authority and decision-making power.

 In a lot of African countries nowadays, women rights are secondary in the sense that males dominant in assets, ownership, and education.
 Women are usually in charge of light farming or crop processing, while males have more opportunities to work with livestock and stay out of their household duty.
 But it also vary with ethnic groups, age and production cycles.
 Women are also responsible for children care, their financial ability and educational level may post strong influences on children's well-being.
 Research showed that equine assisted rural women to finish their chores earlier, which provides females more time for children care.
 Moreover, by empowering women with assets and knowledge, the children's nutritional status may be improved.

 If women farmers were given the same access to resources such as finance, they could increase agricultural yields and contribute to higher national agricultural production levels and strengthen food security.

+In sub-Saharan Africa and the southern part of the continent, women conduct the bulk of the agricultural work.
+An essential step toward increasing agricultural output would be encouraging and supporting women to assume leadership positions in the farming sector.
+When women work together, they can lessen the effects of poverty and food insecurity on families, raising everyone's standard of living.
+There is a direct correlation between the aims of sustainable development and the promotion of gender equality and women's empowerment.